Estonia men's national floorball team

 The Estonia men's national floorball team is the national floorball team of Estonia, and a member of the International Floorball Federation.
-Estonia has competed in 7 out of 12 World Championships (1996, 2008, 2010, 2012, 2014, 2016 and 2018).
+Estonia has competed in the first world championships in 1996.
+They played in lower divisions in later tournaments.
+The team has returned to the returned to the A division in 2008 and remained there since (as of 2024).
 Their best result is 7th place in 2010.

-Players

-Current roster

-Roster for the 2020 WFC Qualifiers:
+Estonia is ranked ninth in the IFF ranking, following their ninth-place finishes at the World Championships in 2024 and 2022.